karm435/invoiceco.github.io/README.md

-# website for Invoice Co app
+# website for InvoEase app

-This repo contains the contents of the Invoice Co app.
+This repo contains the contents of the InvoEase app.